Eating and drinking

 The Racehorse Inn in the village is closed at the moment - the nearest pub is the Huntsman and Hounds in Spexhall (on the main road between Halesworth and Bungay).
 Slightly further away (3 miles) is the Triple Plea in Halesworth - a lovely quiet bike ride south on the cycle route that runs past the gate.
 Both do decent pub food and have some outside space.

-The Queen’s Head at Blyford is a real treat with fantastic food and is highly recommended, especially for vegetarians and vegans!
+The Queen’s Head at Blyford is currently our favourite; a real treat with fantastic food,whether you eat meat or are vegetarian or vegan!
 It specialises in well cooked and imaginatively presented local food with a twist and a focus on sourdough and naturally fermented ingredients.
-There's a large beer garden which is great in summer or good weather though the pub is small and cosy inside, so book ahead if you want to be sure of a table inside.
+There's a large beer garden which is great in summer or good weather; the pub is small and cosy inside, so book ahead if you want to be sure of a table inside.
 About 5 miles away, it makes for a lovely bike ride.
 01502 478404

 You should also check out The Boarding House in Halesworth for excellent dining.
 More suited to couples looking for an interesting eating experience in the evenings than for families with children (though they also have an excellent lunchtime menu and in summer there's a lovely walled garden with tables set out on the grass and chickens, which kids love).
 Tyler and Pauline, who run The Boarding House, also host art exhibitions in the restaurant, so there's plenty to look at besides the interesting menu and wine list with lots of local produce and excellent local wine as well as a good choice from further afield.

-The White Hart at Blythburgh is amongst our favourites - good food and a fab location with a large beer garden overlooking the Blyth estuary (albeit on the A12).
+The White Hart at Blythburgh offers good food and a fab location with a large beer garden overlooking the Blyth estuary (albeit on the A12).
 There's a footpath at the end of the beer garden from which you can walk down the estuary and return to excellent food in the bar area or the restaurant or sit outside and enjoy views over the estuary.
 You'll need to book for busy weekends 01502 478217

 The Star Inn at Wenhaston is a great traditional local pub with a great atmosphere, deservedly winner of Suffolk Camra's Rural Pub of the year 2015 and 2016 01502 478240